gazebosim/sdf_tutorials/specify_pose/proposal.md

 `rpy_degrees`, with a precision amount for round-off to degrees by values of 5 (e.g. 0, 5, ..., 45, ..., 90 degrees).

-#### 1.2.2 Deprecate `@type="rpy_radians"` in SDFormat 1.9

-This should be deprecated in SDFormat 1.9, and removed in SDFormat 1.10.

-It'd be nice to constrain the rotation types to just two.
-Radians don't seem that useful if you have degrees for RPY, and quaternions for machine-generated data?
-There should be "one right way to do things"?

 ## Examples

 TBD